 This skill-based program consists of a structured curriculum that emphasizes an interactive and facilitative style, which draws on the knowledge and skills of the participants as well as the curriculum.
 The program is offered for free to participants, including meals and supplies, so each participant is asked to contribute their time, talent, and enthusiasm for making our community an even better place to live.

 A typical class consists of 20 to 30 individuals ranging from community college students to retired seniors and with varied leadership experience ranging from emerging to seasoned.
 Diversity among class participants is a priority.

 Curriculum concepts include:

 Each class selects a project to complete within a year, which provides participants a unique opportunity to apply the skills being taught by the curriculum to a real-life situation.
-Sherwood Trust has matched up to $10,000 of what each class generates in resources to support the class project; amounts may vary each year.
+The classes are eligible for a Sherwood Trust grant to support the class project; amounts may vary each year.
 Participants are expected to volunteer outside of the class to complete the project.

 Cohort members were asked to share their takeaways from the experience, and they said as a result of the program they had:

-To learn more about the program and how to apply for the 2017 cohort, which will start in September, contact us at email@example.com.
+To learn more about the program and how to apply for a future cohort, contact us at email@example.com.

 Alex Aikens-Helford, Bradley Beckner, Ana Bueno-Salazar, Kyle Chiasson, Katie Christianson, Kain Evans, Kathy Farrell-Guizar, Abbee Flint, Joanie Fullen, Allyn Griffin, Delia Gutierrez, Bruce Hallowell, Megan McGavock, Liz Morin, Tom Osborn, Monica Ramirez, Sandra Ratliff, Sarah Reilly, Melissa Santana, Erica Walter, Jessalyn Waring, Ron Williams, Kris Youd